Our instructors

 Asad is BU Spark!’s innovation engineer, a Boston University alum, and free spirit.
 Primarily working with the BU Software Applications and Innovation Lab (SAIL), he has been involved with Spark! since 2022.
 After graduating with his master’s, he was a Spark! mentor and co-led the Technology Innovation Fellowship while working at Philips.
 He holds a Bachelor of Arts in Economics from New York University and a Master of Science in Computer Science from Boston University.

-Nagendra Mishr
+Nagendra Mishra

 DS519: Spark!
 Software Engineering X-Lab Practicum

 Nagendra is a graduate of the computer science department at Boston University and currently works at Microsoft.
 He held many roles in the software industry for the last 30+ years.
 Nagendra started his career working at several startups as a software engineer and over the years, he built communication protocols, search engines, and a professional services practice.
 Nagendra has also spent a significant amount of time running an A/B testing program for Comcast.
-More recently at Microsoft, he works as a cloud solution architect where he helps customers understand how to build and modernize their solutions in Azure.
+More recently at Microsoft, he works as a cloud solution architect, where he helps customers understand how to build and modernize their solutions in Azure.

 Urvashi Mohnani